Living London

 The Streets of London from the 1906 Charles Urban Trading Company catalogue

 This is where The Streets of London comes in.
 Urban made a shortened version of Living London at 1,275 feet, or around 20mins, releasing this a year after Living London had come to the end of its commercial life.
 It was for the exhibitor on a tighter budget.
 The four parts of The Streets of London could also be purchased individually.
 The change of title presumably was simply to differentiate the later film from the original, not least so those who had paid the high price for Living London did not feel that they had been conned.
-However, the catalogue record for The Streets of London takes care to use George R. Sims’s name, so few may have been fooled by the change of name.
+However, the catalogue record for The Streets of London takes care to use George R. Sims’s name, so few may have been fooled by the change of title.
 The Corricks appear to have acquired their copy in 1908, to judge from a newspaper reference to their showing a Living London in Rangoon.
 This suggests that, though they were sold The Streets of London, they knew, and the sellers would have assured them, that this was the same famous Living London that had been such a success in Australia.
 And it may be that the two parts (out of four) that they acquired of The Streets of London were simply what they could afford.

 So, the film that survives which has been championed as Living London (1904) (or part of it), is in reality The Streets of London (1906) (or half of it), though it was probably always known by the first title.
 And the original Living London was a 1905 film, not 1904 as the reference books say, misled as they have been by an advance release notice.
 So the sandwichmen were not predicting the future but advertising the present.
 If any of this matters.